Davidek776/GMD-Project/Blogs/Development Updates/Milestone_3.md

 ![Dust Effect gif](../gifs/DustEffec_Full_Screen%20(2).gif)

 ### Game Loop
+Next feature that was added to the project was game loop.
+It consists of HoleFinish game object, Game Over Menu and Player Help UI.
+So, now if only one of the players enters the Hole at the end of the level then the Help UI will be shown to that player and vice versa.
+If both players enter the hole, then Game Over UI is shown to users and level is finished.
+Game Over UI consists of three options which are: Menu, Next and Restart.
+On the picture bellow can be seen Player Help UI, Game Over Menu and Hole finish game object.

 ### Mapping controlls with VIA Arcade Machine
 This was a bit more tricky one.
 We had some troubles with setting the controlls up because we had a very specific scenario, 2 players already in the scene and each of them should be controlled via a controller when connected on button press.
 We also had to map the menu navigation to the controllers so that it can be seamlessly navigated on the VIA Arcade Machine.